Secure Group Testing: Introduction

 Many scenarios which utilize GT involve sensitive information which should not be revealed if some of the tests leak (for instance, if one of the several labs to which tests have been distributed for parallel processing is compromised).
 However, in GT, leakage of even a single pool-test outcome may reveal significant information about the tested items.
 If the test outcome is negative it indicates that none of the items in the pool is defective; if it is positive, at least one of the items in the pool is defective (see \Cref{basic_testing} (d) for a short example).
-Accordingly, it is critical to \revisedSr{ensure} that a leakage of a fraction of the pool-tests outcomes to undesirable or malicious eavesdroppers does not give them any useful information on the status of the items.
-It is very important to note that \emph{protecting GT is different from protecting the communication between the parties}. \revisedSr{To protect GT, one should make sure that information about the status of individual items is not revealed if a fraction of the test outcomes leaks.} \off{To protect the communication, one should merely protect the bits transmitted, and can do so by encoding them before the transmission.} However, in GT, we do not want to assume one entity has access to all pool-tests, and can apply some encoding function before they are exposed.
-We also do not want to assume a mixer can add a certain substance that will prevent a third party from testing the sample.
+Accordingly, it is critical to ensure that a leakage of a fraction of the pool-tests outcomes to undesirable or malicious eavesdroppers does not give them any useful information on the status of the items.
+It is very important to note that \emph{protecting GT is different from protecting the communication between the parties}.
+To protect GT, one should make sure that information about the status of individual items is not revealed if a fraction of the test outcomes leaks.
+However, in GT, it is unlikely to assume that always one entity has access to all pool-tests, and can apply some encoding function before they are exposed.
+It is also unlikely to assume a mixer can add a certain substance that will prevent a third party from testing the sample.
 To protect GT, one should make sure that without altering mixed samples, if a fraction of them leaks, either already tested or not, information is not revealed.